 Looking For the Perfect Choir

-With contributions through comments and suggestions of a rendered song, enthusiasts and talent-hunters could easily pin point a budding choir.
-At the same time, links could also redirect enthusiasts and talent-hunters to a choir of high caliber.
-These posts of recordings, comments and suggestions become a great marketing tool for choirs because it taps a wide range of audience by giving them second-hand experience of their performances.
+Through the comments and suggestions section, enthusiasts and talent-hunters could easily pin point a budding choir.
+At the same time, links also redirect enthusiasts and talent-hunters to a choir of high caliber.
+These posts of recordings, comments and suggestions become great marketing tools for choirs.
+It taps a wide range of audience by giving them second-hand experience of their performances.

 Knowing Your Place in a Choir